chickenopoulos/strategy-library/README.md

 Contains the implementation of the momentum RSI strategy proposed in the substack article and evaluates the signal strength and strategy performance.

 Source : https://tradingresearchub.com/p/flipping-the-rsi-script-when-overbought?lli=1

+## Simple Pairs Trading

+As the title says, this is a simple pairs trading notebook.
+I load up the data, pick a high correlated pair, then trade the z-score of its spread long/short.
+Although simple, it appears to be high effective, thus I will work on the proposed next steps (see at the bottom of the notebook) when pairs trading comes up again as a theme in my backlog (soon).